 The unique Aranmula mirror holds a special place because of various reasons.
 Some of them are listed below:

 1. The mirror is considered auspicious and a symbol of good luck.
+Aranmula Kannadi is considered to bring good luck and prosperity in the home and business front.
 It is part of the ‘ashtamangalya’ or the eight auspicious objects displayed during religious and social functions, including New Year celebrations, marriages, etc.

 2. Made out of several rare metals and imbued with the locals’ skills and creativity, this mirror serves as a great example of India’s expertise in advanced metallurgical techniques that has become a part of our culture over the centuries.